tomtaylor/cyclemap/README.md

 # UK & Ireland Cyclemap Data

-A collection of tooling for building vector data and tiles of UK and Irish cycle networks from OpenStreetMap data.
+A collection of tooling for building vector data and tiles of UK, US, IE, AU, CA and NZ cycle networks from OpenStreetMap data.

 ## Setup